amitofsk/dandy/docs/Dandy.md

 The strategies in section 6 really only work if you are sending single characters and the characters are available whenever the microcontroller tries to read them.
 If you want to send longer messages to the microcontroller or want to ensure that the microcontroller doesn't block waiting to get information, you need more complicated instructions.
 See section 10 for more information.

-## 7.0 Displaying characters sent FROM the MICROCONTROLLER to the computer
+## 7.0 Displaying CHARACTERS sent FROM the MICROCONTROLLER to the computer

 Files used in section 7:
 - microcontr/serialWriteMP.py